michaeluno/admin-page-framework/readme.txt

 <h5><strong>Change Framework's System Messages</strong></h5>
 The default messages defined by the framework can be changed.
 For example when you import a setting with the framework, the setting notice will be displayed.

 If you want to change it to something else, modify the `oMsg` object.
-It has the `arrMessages` public property array which holds all the messages that the library uses.
+It has the `aMessages` public property array which holds all the messages that the library uses.

 = Roadmap =
 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labelled *enhancement*.